 Have you noticed small bumps appearing on your nose after rhinoplasty and wondered if it’s normal?
 Rhinoplasty is an intricate procedure that reshapes the nose, but the healing journey can sometimes be unpredictable, leaving many patients concerned about new or unexpected changes.

-It’s not uncommon for patients to notice bumps or irregularities on their nose following nose surgery.
+It’s not uncommon for patients to notice bumps or irregularities on their nose following close or open rhinoplasty.
 In many cases, these bumps are temporary and related to swelling or scar tissue forming as the body heals.
-Other times, they may be the result of residual cartilage or bone that wasn’t fully smoothed during surgery or even from minor trauma sustained while healing.
+Other times, they may be the result of residual cartilage or nasal bone that wasn’t fully smoothed during surgery or even from minor trauma sustained while healing.
 Understanding the cause is key to determining the best course of action.

 Swelling During Healing